 William considers that 'There are two ways of thinking on the Indians and neither of the two of them right'.
-His claim that 'Indian treacheries which are yet maybe no worse than those of our own politicians' (Mitchison 1947: 272-273) presents and 'irrational' Highland identity for a passive and compliant role within the dominant 'rational' Lowland community.
+His claim that 'Indian treacheries which are yet maybe no worse than those of our own politicians' (Mitchison 1947: 272-273) presents William as the mouthpiece to challenge the binary assumptions made against the colonial peoples.
+William's speech attempts to undermine imperialist ideology which he himself fell victim to as a Highlander.
+But, nonetheless, William sheds his radical and 'irrational' Highland identity for a passive and compliant role within the dominant 'rational' Lowland community.
 William is proud of his Highland culture but nonetheless conforms to the restrictions that suppress markers of that culture, such as the kilt and the claymore.